distortedfusion/blade-components/docs/10-components/table.md

 ## Sticky cells

-Keep important information visible during horizontal scrolling by supplying the `sticky` boolean attribute on the `x-table-head` and `x-table-cell` components.
+Keep important information visible during horizontal scrolling by adding the `sticky` attribute to `x-table-head` or `x-table-cell`.

 ```blade-component-code
 @php